 This article offers an analysis of the theoretical framework of historical trauma theory and provides a general review of the literature.
 A conceptual model is introduced illustrating how historical trauma might play a role in disease prevalence and health disparities.
 Finally, implications for public health practice and research are discussed.

-The Equity Project is a consortium of projects dedicated to providing high quality data to educational decision-makers in order to better understand and address issues regarding educational equity and bridge the gap between research and practice.
-The Equity Project resources, including policy briefs, reports, presentations and journal articles, can be accessed through this website.
+The Equity Project is a consortium of projects dedicated to providing high-quality data to educational decision-makers in order to better understand and address issues regarding educational equity.
+It aims to bridge the gap between research and practice.
+Resources from The Equity Project, including policy briefs, reports, presentations and journal articles, can be accessed through this website.

-Published by the Child Welfare Information Gateway, this issue brief explores efforts to address racial disproportionality in child welfare by focusing on changes in policy and practice at specific decision points in the child welfare process—prevention, reporting, investigation, service provision, out-of-home care, and permanency—as well as policies and practices that can be implemented across several or all of these decision points.
+Published by the Child Welfare Information Gateway, this issue brief explores efforts to address racial disproportionality in child welfare.
+By focusing on changes in policy and practice at specific decision points in the child welfare process—prevention, reporting, investigation, service provision, out-of-home care, and permanency— this brief examines policies and practices that can be implemented across several or all of these decision points.
 The issue brief is designed to help administrators, program managers, and policymakers explore solutions to racial disproportionality in their own child welfare systems.